automl/ConfigSpace/docs/source/API-Doc.rst

     cs.add_forbidden_clause(forbidden_clause)

+.. _Serialization:

 Serialization
 =============

-| Sometimes, it can be useful to serialize the *configuration space*.
+| ConfigSpace offers also the functionality to serialize the configuration space.
+  This can be useful to share configuration spaces across experiments, or use them in other tools, for example to analyze hyperparameter importance with `CAVE <https://github.com/automl/CAVE>`_,
 | This can be achieved by using the classes **ConfigSpace.read_and_write.pcs**,
   **ConfigSpace.read_and_write.pcs_new** or **ConfigSpace.read_and_write.json**.

+.. _json:

 1) Serialization to JSON
 ------------------------